gichukipaul/WorldExplorer/README.md

-# WorldExplorer
+# World Explorer

-WorldExplorer is an iOS app designed with simplicity in mind.
-It uses UIKit and follows the MVVM architectural pattern, making it easy to maintain and extend.
+World Explorer is an iOS app designed with simplicity in mind.
+It uses UIKit for the UI and follows the MVVM architectural pattern, making it easy to maintain and add features.
 The app connects to a GraphQL API using ApolloGraphql, enabling users to explore continents, countries, and detailed country information effortlessly.
 It offers a user-friendly experience, making it fun to learn about different countries worldwide.

 <div style="display:flex; justify-content:center;">
 <img src="https://github.com/gichukipaul/WorldExplorer/blob/master/Simulator%20Screen1.png" alt="Light Mode Screenshot 1" width="220" style="margin-right: 25px;"/>